rubyjiang18/rubyjiang18.github.io/_research/dl.md

     <figcaption> Segmentation results from test data on different materials and processing conditions.</figcaption>
 </figure> -->

-Reference: manuscript was submitted to *npj Computational Materials* in April and is currently under peer review.
+Reference: manuscript was accepted to *npj Computational Materials* in Oct 2023.